smurawski/compose2containerapps/README.md

 If you have [the `just` task runner](https://github.com/casey/just), then you can run the example conversions from the `/test/` directory with:

+*This assumes that PowerShell Core or PowerShell 7 is available.*

 `just demo-convert`

+*To run it with bash*

+`just --shell sh --shell-arg "-cu" demo-convert`

 ## Work To Be Done